 Mastering Java to the extent of correctly and appropriately utilizing all of its features requires a long-term commitment and a huge amount of hands-on experience over many years.
-Our objective is to enable the beginner with the interest but no experience to write fairly simple Java applications that actually accomplish useful work.
+Our objective is to enable the beginner with interest but no experience to write fairly simple Java applications that actually accomplish useful work.
 These programs will be written in genuine Java code, not put together graphically in pre-written symbolic form.
 That is, it will be real source code, compiled into real applications.

 Public television originated as a means of education as well as a source of entertainment.
 It is certain folly to attempt a television series that fails to provide any entertainment value, but it’s equally wrong to assume that entertainment and education must be mutually exclusive.